 A corneal abrasion is a scratch or injury to the cornea, which is the clear, dome-shaped surface that covers the front of the eye.

-This is a very common occurrence in children.
+- The condition can be caused by foreign bodies in the eye, a scratch from a toy or a fingernail, or even a contact lens.
 When these objects have contact with the surface of the eye, a small abrasion can occur.

 - After treatment, your doctor may place a patch over the affected eye to help decrease your child's level of discomfort.